Search

 RESULTS FROM HUMAN HISTOLOGY

-40-50% new bone* at 12-16 weeks
+40-50% new bone* at 12-16 weeks.

 SOCKETS – PERI-IMPLANT DEFECTS – DELAYED GBR – SINUS LIFT

-*23% for mineralized allograft, 17% for xenograft.
+*23% for mineralised allograft, 17% for xenograft.
 (Imp D 2010;19:330-341, Valentini JOMI, 2018 N/D;33(6):1345-1350).

-1. Phrase introduced by Dr Peter Fairbairn to describe Fortoss Vital (Biocomposites, Keele, Staffs – no longer available) and other similar resorbable, synthetic bone graft materials with form stable properties.
+1. Phrase introduced by Dr Peter Fairbairn to describe Fortoss Vital (Biocomposites, Keele, Staffs – no longer available) and other similar resorbable, synthetic bone graft materials with form-stable properties.

 2. Hing KA, Wilson LF, Buckland T. Comparative performance of three ceramic bone graft substitutes.
 Spine J. 2007; 7(4):475-490.